jit06/retroarch_fbdev_c1/README.md

 Basicaly, it installs fbi, display the picture to fbdev, dump /dev/fbo and compress it to lzo.

 # Todo (in no particular order)
-- correct the bug of boot logo being trashed
 - themes retroarch
 - shutdown when retroarch quit
 - integrate my gpio_joypad as systemd service